-The more focused your niche is, the easier you’ll drive the audience.
+The more focused your niche is, the easier driving organic traffic gets.
 Music Blogging is a niche, just as Content Marketing.
-But don’t let’s deceive ourselves.
-The rate at which thousands have chosen these niches are alarming.
-It’s a far-way broad niche.

-Music Blogging is a broad niche.
-I recommend that you narrow it down to, let’s say, Local artists biographies; Local artists contributions; Gossip on music Artists, or even a central focus in celebrating music by artists.
+Music Blogging is broad.
+You may narrow the niche down to, let’s say, Local artists biographies; Local artists contributions; Gossip on music Artists, or even a central focus in celebrating music by artists.

 How to Discover Your Music Blogging Niche